-With anti-lock, this light will come on when you start your engine and may stay on for about two seconds.
+With the anti-lock brake system, this light will come on when you start your engine and may stay on for several seconds.
 That's normal.
 If the light doesn't come on, have it fixed so it will be ready to warn you if there is a problem.